wvdlaan/todomvc/README.md

     (put! (:channel app-hook) [:remove-item id])))
 ```

-Is it faster?
-I'm not sure to be honest.
-I've got no experience with
-tuning web UI's.
-I tried to look at my watch but that feels I bit
-silly.
+On my machine I'm not seeing any intermediate rendering.
+So it seems like
+React is doing its job!
 That's it for now.
 I hope you enjoyed the walkthrough.